H1N1 (Swine) Flu : Symptoms, Precautions and helpful links

-Influenza is an acute viral infection that affects mainly the nose, throat, bronchi and occasionally lungs.
-There are 3 types and further subtypes of influenza – one such subtype is Influenza A (H1N1).
-The influenza caused by A (H1N1) is commonly referred to as “Swine Flu”.
+Influenza is an acute viral infection that affects mainly the nose, throat, bronchi, and occasionally lungs.
+There are three types and further subtypes of influenza – one such subtype is Influenza A (H1N1).
+Influenza caused by A (H1N1) is commonly referred to as “Swine Flu.”

-The symptoms of H1N1 Flu in people are expected to be similar to the symptoms of regular human seasonal influenza and include fever, lethargy, lack of appetite and coughing.
-Some people with H1N1 flu also have reported runny nose, sore throat, nausea, vomiting and diarrhea.
-Also read on on How to track Swine Flu Globally
+The symptoms of H1N1 Flu in people are expected to be similar to the symptoms of regular human seasonal influenza and include fever, lethargy, lack of appetite, and coughing.
+Some people with H1N1 flu also have reported runny nose, sore throat, nausea, vomiting, and diarrhea.
+Also, read on How to track Swine Flu Globally

 - Fast breathing or trouble breathing